 The famous Brooklyn Blackout Cake is traditionally made with layers of rich chocolate cake, filled with chocolate pudding and covered with cake crumbs.
 This no-bake version has all of the same decadent chocolate components -- and you don't need to turn on the oven.

 Whip together the heavy cream and confectioners' sugar in a large bowl with an electric mixer on medium-high speed until stiff peaks form, about 2 minutes.
 Fold in the pudding with a rubber spatula until well combined.

-Cut 6 squares of plastic wrap large enough so that each cup of a 6-cup jumbo muffin pan is completely lined with a slight overhang at the top.
+Cut 6 squares of plastic wrap large enough to completely line each cup of a 6-cup jumbo muffin pan with a slight overhang at the top.

-Spread 1 heaping tablespoon of the pudding mixture over the bottom of a lined muffin cup.
+Spread 1 heaping tablespoon of the pudding mixture in the bottom of each lined muffin cup.
 Break up 2 cookies and fit them into an even layer over the pudding.
-Repeat twice with the pudding and cookies until the muffin cup is full, ending with a cookie layer on top.
-Fill the remaining 5 muffin cups with the pudding and cookies, layering in the same manner.
+Repeat twice with the pudding and cookies until all of the muffin cups are full, ending with a cookie layer on the tops.
 Cover each cup with the overhanging plastic wrap.
 Refrigerate for at least 8 hours and up to 12.
 Reserve the remaining 6 cookies for garnish.